VanshKhanna/Resume/VanshKhanna.md

 + **Rarity Operating System**, *Fall 2014*

     Operating System with scheduler, file system and support for multiple applications.
 Worked in a team of four.
 Wrote file system drivers.
 Implemented paging support as well as system calls.

++ **CS Faculty Analysis**, *Summer 2014*

+    Scraped UIUC CS faculty data from cs.illinois.edu using Python.
+Analyzed the relation between research focus and department using R.

 + **Call Notes**, *Spring 2014*